guruakaashjn/guruakaashjn/README.md

 - 📚 Data Science

 ### 🌱 I am currently learning how to get into Freelancing.
-### 👯 I am looking to collaborate to fellow learners and freelancers.
+### 👯 I am looking to collaborate with fellow learners and freelancers.

 ## Reach out to me at
 - https://www.linkedin.com/in/guru-akaash-janthalur-n-5262101b9/